BrandonQuinn/requestmanager/README.md

 # Code

-Built in HMTL, Javascript and Python.
+Built in HTML, Javascript and Python.